 In total, the video used in this study consisted of two training pairs, whose order was fixed and which appeared at the beginning of the video, and sixteen novel pairs, whose order was randomized.
 Sixteen novel words were featured, which were pseudowords recorded by an AT&T Natural VoicesTM speech synthesizer using the “Crystal” voice (a woman’s voice with an American English accent).
 The video also featured a total of 48 novel objects, represented by black-and-white drawings of fictional objects from Kanwisher, Woods, Iacoboni, and Mazziotta (1997).

 Each participant was randomly sorted into either the gaze or no-gaze condition.
-The video consisted of a series of trials, categorized as either exposure or test trials.
+The experiment consisted of a series of paired exposure and test trials.
 On exposure trials, a woman’s face appeared on the screen above two novel objects.
 The woman’s face either looked straight ahead (in the no-gaze condition) or turned toward one of the objects and back to straight ahead (in the gaze condition), while a woman’s voice pronounced a novel (nonsense) word.
 Exposure and test trials appeared in pairs, such that each exposure trial was followed immediately by a test trial.
 On test trials, one of the two objects from the exposure trial remained on the screen, while a new object replaced the other object.
 In both conditions, the woman’s face looked straight ahead on test trials, while the voice repeated the word from the immediately preceding exposure trial.

 [screenshots of exposure/test trial pairs in the gaze and no-gaze conditions]

 Of the sixteen novel test trials, eight displayed (“kept”) the object that had been on the left in the corresponding exposure trial, while the other eight kept the object that had been on the right.
 Additionally, the position of the “kept” object was counterbalanced such that it appeared on the left for half of the test trials and on the right for the other half of the test trials.
 The second of the two objects in the test trial had not previously appeared in the video.
 Finally, in the gaze condition, half of the test trials kept the object that the face had “looked at” in the corresponding exposure trial, while the other half kept the object that the face had not looked at.
-This aspect of the video design was crucial, for it allowed us to examine how much attention participants allocated to objects that were not socially cued.
+This aspect of the experiment was crucial because it allowed us to examine how much attention participants allocated to objects that were not socially cued.